ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 ### 1. Motivation (2.5 minutes).
 * Sampling distributions are the basis for inferential statistics
-* A solid understanding of sampling distributions will be extremely useful when we want to determine if two (or more) samples are derived from the same or different populations
+* For example, a solid understanding of sampling distributions will be extremely useful when we want to determine if two (or more) samples are derived from the same or different populations

 ### 2. Mean of the sampling distribution is equal to the mean of the population (15 minutes)